Substance Use Disorder

 g.
 How have culture/ethnic diversity issues impacted how you serve Veterans in recovery?

 h.
-How does substance abuse affect the spirituality of Veterans in treatment?
+How does substance use disorder affect the spirituality of Veterans in treatment?

 i.
 How do you reconcile your values when they differ from those of Veterans in treatment?